openbaton/network-slicing-engine/README.md

   Copyright © 2015-2016 [Open Baton](http://openbaton.org).
   Licensed under [Apache v2 License](http://www.apache.org/licenses/LICENSE-2.0).

-# XXX
+# Network Slicing Engone
-Here goes a short description of the project.
+This ensures QoS configuration defined in the Descriptors provided by the NFVO.

 # Technical Requirements
 This section covers the requirements that must be met by the marketplace in order to satisfy the demands for such a component: